 A generally recommended bland diet is 1/3 cup chicken with 2/3 cup rice.
 You could also add a dollop of pumpkin or potatoes too.

-Then, you’ll slowly decrease the bland diet and increase your dog’s normal food.
+Then, you’ll slowly decrease the bland diet and increase your dog’s normal food over a gradual time period.
 For example, the first day you might just do 25% normal kibble and 75% bland diet.
 The next day you could do 50/50, and so on.

 What Can I Give My Dog For Diarrhea Over the Counter?

-You should never give your dog any drug or medication – even an OTC medication – without speaking to your vet first.
-Having said that, many times, vets often (but not always) recommend administering one of two most common OTC medications.
-We’ll discuss both below.
+You should never give your dog any drug or medication – even over the counter medications – without speaking to your vet first.
+Having said that, many times, vets often (but not always) recommend administering one of two most common OTC medications for a single episode of diarrhea.
+We’ll discuss both below, along with a third canine-specific diarrhea remedy.

 We’ve discussed giving Pepto Bismol to dogs in depth before, but we’ll break down the basics here.